Dr David Silkenat

 Books - Authored

-Silkenat, D. (2016) Driven from home: North Carolina's civil war refugee crisis.
-University of Georgia Press
+Silkenat, D. (2016) Driven from Home: North Carolina's Civil War Refugee Crisis.
+Athens, GA: University of Georgia Press

 Silkenat, D. (2011) Moments of Despair: Suicide, Divorce, and Debt in Civil War Era North Carolina.
 University of North Carolina Press